Mrrvm/os_lusiadas_2/content/grounds.md

 In Lisbon, a similar exhibition was held in 1940 - the Portuguese World Exhibition -, with 3 million visitors, and leaving behind the famous touristic attraction - *Padrão dos "Descobrimentos"* - mentioned earlier.
 Both exhibitions, as Alves, B. notes (together with Peralta, E. and Vicente, F.), contributed to a stereotyped view of the colonised as those who lack civilisation and order, by presenting them as "primitive" in "their natural habitats".
 Vicente goes further to say that these spaces served as a means to eroticise the empire, making a parallel between femininity and becoming colonised, in contrast with the imperial European masculinity that would dominate it.[^vicente]

 Another more subtle example, was Expo 98, that commemorated the 500 years since Vasco da Gama's journey to India.
 Dressing the ocean as the main theme - "The Oceans, a Heritage for the Future" - and associating it with greenwashed sustainability and environmental protection, the expo attempted to rearrange Portuguese earlier national identity (centered around imperialism and othering) to meet the symbolic demands of European democracies' neoliberal agendas.
-Commodifying its violent past into an exchange value in the cultural and tourist consumption market, as well showcasing an open, expansionist and enterprising attitude to secure foreign investment.[^expo-98]
+Commodifying its violent past into an exchange value in the cultural and tourist consumption market, as seen above with the city of Lagos.
+As well showcasing an open, expansionist and enterprising attitude to secure foreign investment.[^expo-98]

-All these exhibitions helped at sanitising colonialism, establishing a mystical national identity originating from "the Portuguese as a marine folk, descendant of the 'heroic discoverers of the world', held by fate to the higher call of helping others 'reach civilisation'", “uninterruptedly transmitting the sacred blood” of their heroes, while perpetuating collective epic narratives.[^elsa-epic] [^colonial-exhibitions] Lusotropicalism, further helped, as an ideological tool, at legitimising this myth, stating that Portuguese colonialism was (in comparison to other coloniser nations) softer, peaceful, gentle, hybrid, miscegenated, multicultural, and somehow Creole.[^elsa-creole]
+All these exhibitions helped at sanitising colonialism, establishing a mystical national identity originating from "the Portuguese as a marine folk, descendant of the 'heroic discoverers of the world', held by fate to the higher call of helping others 'reach civilisation'", “uninterruptedly transmitting the sacred blood” of their heroes, while perpetuating collective epic narratives.[^elsa-epic] [^colonial-exhibitions] Lusotropicalism, further helped, as an ideological tool, at legitimising the myth, stating that Portuguese colonialism was (in comparison to other coloniser nations) softer, peaceful, gentle, hybrid, miscegenated, multicultural, and somehow Creole.[^elsa-creole]

-in a rhetoric that still holds a strong grip over Portuguese society, which can be perceived in the difficulty in accepting other narratives that contest or disturb this account of history, and in revisiting the end of colonisation or its violence."

 [[Marcas de Lusotropicalismo no Marcelo]] / Luca argel